MicrosoftDocs/azure-dev-docs/articles/ai/includes/intelligent-app-templates-python.md

 |--|--|--|
 |Azure Container Apps<br>|Azure OpenAI<br>Azure AI Search<br>Azure AI Studio<br>Azure Cosmos DB|GPT 3.5 Turbo<br>GPT 4.0<br>Managed Integration Runtime (MIR)|

-### Process Automation with Speech to Text and Summarization with AI Studio
+### Process automation with speech to text and summarization with AI Studio

 This AI template is a process automation solution that recieves issues reported by field and shop floor workers at a company called Contoso Manufacturing, a manufacturing company that makes car batteries.
 The issues are shared by the workers either live through microphone input, pre-recorded as audio files or as text input.
 The solution translates audio input from speech to text and then uses the text reports as input to an LLM and Prompty/Promptflow to summarize the issue and return the results in a format specified by the solution.